 Church mergers are becoming more commonplace, and for a lot of reasons it’s a movement that I believe we’ll see more of in the future.
 In fact Sun Valley Community Church, the church I have the pleasure of serving at, has experienced beginning two new campuses through mergers in the last couple of years.

-There are a lot of things that can go right…and wrong…in a church merger.
-But if your church is considering a merger in the future make sure the Senior Leadership Teams from both churches consider and discuss the following 10 potential deal breakers, and get on the same page before bringing the idea to your individual churches.
+There are a lot of things that can go right…and wrong…in a church merger, which is why it’s crucial to determine your compatibility.
+If your church is considering a merger in the future make sure the Senior Leadership Teams from both churches consider and discuss the following 10 potential deal breakers, and get on the same page before bringing the idea to your individual churches.

 Is there theological alignment between the two churches?

 Do they share the same views on potentially contentious issues such as sign gifts, drinking alcohol, divorce, or the role of women in ministry?
 What do they both believe about the Bible, baptism, salvation, and other theological issues?